Have you ever done this for 90 minutes before?

 ‘Nope, it’s not getting better.
 In 10 years your teeth will start tumbling out because they’re hanging by a thread as it is.’
 Here’s the actual x-ray to prove it.

-This was the first time someone had told me things weren’t going to get better.
 The good news is, it’s hereditary so I had someone to blame.
-I went straight round to my mam’s house looking for answers.
+Afterwards, I went straight round to me mam’s house looking for answers.

 I have a key, so there was absolutely no need for that.